Sen. Al Franken accused of forcibly kissing, groping a woman

 Franken, through a spokesperson, responded: "I certainly don’t remember the rehearsal for the skit in the same way, but I send my sincerest apologies to Leeann.
 As to the photo, it was clearly intended to be funny but wasn't.
 I shouldn't have done it."

+Less than a month ago, Franken offered support for the #MeToo movement on social media, where women are sharing their personal stories of being the victims of sexual harassment and assault. #MeToo was sparked by allegations of decades' worth of sexual misconduct by Harvey Weinstein, a Hollywood mega-producer, and others.

+"Sexual harassment and violence are unacceptable.
+We all must do our part to listen, stand with, and support survivors," Franken tweeted in October.

-Tweeden said that when it was time to perform the skit live, she turned her head so Franken could not kiss her on the lips.
+In describing the incident with Franken, Tweeden said that when it was time to perform the skit live, she turned her head so he could not kiss her on the lips.

-She said after she rebuffed his actions, Franken doled out "petty insults" and drew devil horns one of the headshots she autographed for service members.
+She said after she rebuffed him, Franken doled out "petty insults" and drew devil horns one of the headshots she had autographed for service members.

 But it was when she left the USO show and looked over photographs given to her by a photographer that she found one that showed Franked grabbing her breasts while she was sleeping in the plane and wearing an army-issued protective vest.